 We would recommend that you read biochemist James South article at: here in which he states the following:

 In 1991 H. Sabelli reported successful results treating 6 of 10 drug-resistant major depressive disorder patients.
 (9) Sabelli used 5 mg DPR daily, 100 mg vitamin B6 daily, and 1-3 grams phenylalanine twice daily as treatment.
 6 of 10 patients viewed their depressive episodes terminated within 2-3 days!
 Global Assessment Scale scores confirmed the patients’ subjective experiences.
 Vitamin B6 activates the enzyme that converts phenylalanine to PEA, so the combination of low-dose DPR, B6, and phenylalanine is a bio-logical way to enhance both PEA and catecholamine brain function, and thus to diminish depression.

-Deprenyl effects are similar to those experienced with other nootropics like cerestabon or pyritinol effects.
+Deprenyl nootropic effects are similar to those experienced with other nootropics like Cerestabon or Pyritinol effects.
 Possible gastrointestinal symptoms, such as nausea, heartburn, upset stomach, etc. Some studies have found side effects such as irritability, hyper-excitability, psychomotor agitation and insomnia.
 These effects are probably due to Deprenyl catecholamine-enhancing effect, over-activating DNA neural systems at the expense of calming / sleep-inducing serotonergic systems, so taking magnesium and Tryptophan or 5HTP may suffice to counter these ‘psychic’ effects.

 L-deprenyl is what good pharmaceuticals are all about.
 First it is exceptionally safe, second it protects and enhances mental function, mood and even libido, thirdly, it may even extend life.
 Imagine a safe agent that enhances both the quality and length of life – I’d certainly encourage others to buy deprenyl over other antiaging therapies.